nadavmatalon/TearDrop_Pump_Controller/README.md

 ##About the Pump Controller

-This repo contains the custom Fan Controller I’ve designed and built to control __TearDrop__’s dual-pump cooling system.
+This repo contains the custom Pump Controller I’ve designed and built to control __TearDrop__’s dual-D5PWM cooling system.

 This repo contains the following files: